– COLLABORATIVE CONTENT –

 Think about the personalisation factor of your home.
 Does it really feel like your home?
 We’re talking about design elements that are specific to your personality and interests.
 The characteristics of you and your family should show throughout the house.
 Maybe it’s something as simple as using colours or patterns that really appeal to certain members of the family.
 Maybe you could get a special frame for a particular family photograph that means something to all of you.
 Putting up more pictures of you and your loved ones will definitely make your home feel unique to you and your family.
 Of course, even making homemade paintings could make a difference.
 You’d have special pieces of art that only exist in your household.
 Personalisation is all about making your home feel unique.

 Another factor to consider when improving the interior design of your home is timelessness.
 If you want to avoid renovating your household every few years when your style starts to look unfashionable then you should forget about the latest trends.
 Instead, opt for a look that is always aesthetically pleasing and stylish.
 For instance, you could use wooden flooring instead of carpet; natural materials are timeless because they don’t cater to manmade trends.
 You could always get some stylish rugs if you want to maintain a warm and cosy feel in your house.
-A small dose of vintage design can really add something special to your home too.
+A small dose of vintage and antique design, like those antique mirrors for sale at LoveAntiques.com, can really add something special to your home too.
 Certain traditional home design elements never go out of fashion.

 You might even want to make existing furnishings appear a little more vintage by stripping back wood on tables or chairs to make those pieces of furniture appear as if they have aged.
 Timelessness is often best achieved by getting the blend of contemporary and classic design just right.
 This is categorised as a transitional design by many people.
 It allows you to keep your home looking modern without falling into the trap of following passing trends.
 And it allows you to keep your home looking vintage and classic without using a design that eventually becomes dated.
 It’s about having the best of both worlds.